Why has my veterinarian recommended at-home subcutaneous fluid treatment?

 If any cloudiness or discoloration develops in the fluids, do not use the bag.
 This discoloration or cloudiness usually means that the fluids have become contaminated with bacteria.
 If you administer these fluids to your dog, a serious infection may occur under the skin.

-3. Return in _____days / weeks for recheck exam.
+- Return in __________ days / weeks for recheck exam.